metno/aerovaldb/README.md

 ## About

-aerovaldb is the database-interface using in the aeroval-API to send data to aeroval database instances like https://aeroval.met.no .
+aerovaldb is the database-interface used in the aeroval-API to send data to aeroval database instances like https://aeroval.met.no .
 Data is usually provided by [PyAerocom](https://pyaerocom.readthedocs.io).